Jon-Webb-79/csalt/README.rst

 Matrix
 ------

+**NOTE:** The matrix implementation in this package is being updated for a more intuitive interface.

 The matrix module provides adaptive storage for two-dimensional matrices, with automatic conversion between dense and sparse formats based on size and sparsity characteristics.